 Write a short paragraph with a potential solution to overcome this bias (max 200 words).

-You must submit a written report outlining the results of the exercises described above.
+Please summarize the results of the exercises described above in a written report.
 Assignments are due Friday April 3 at midnight (CET).
-Please send your assignment via email to alburezgutierrez@demogr.mpg.de with the subject line “EDSD assignment”.
+Send your assignment via email to alburezgutierrez@demogr.mpg.de with the subject line “EDSD assignment”.
 Please make sure to include:

 A written report (Word document of pdf file).
 Call this file “[your_surname]_report.docx”